spacebabies/website/content/portfolio/https-for-development-custom-certificate-authority.md

 sudo update-ca-certificates --fresh
 ```

+Chrome and Firefox need to have this certificate imported separately.
+This is a button in the preferences.

 ### 3. Encrypt all the things

 To switch from http to https, we need a certificate and a key, exactly